GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 ### Iterative Task Flow

-At any moment a series has one live Iterative task object, handled like any other task.
-Each time it is completed it is replaced by a successor with a new UUID, so the live UUID advances over the life of the series.
+At any moment a series has one live Iterative task, handled like any other task.
+Each time it is completed it is replaced by a successor with a new deterministically derived UUID, so the live UUID advances over the life of the series.
 The completed instances remain as records.
-A `series` attribute (see below) ties all instances together.
 Iterative tasks need special handling in only two places.

-Because the UUID of the current iteration changes on every completion, it can't be used to refer to the entire series.
-The `series` attribute, which is the UUID of the first instance, can be as it is the same for every instance.
-It also makes "every instance of this series" a single filter, where following the `iter_prior` chain would be one lookup per instance.

 #### Creation / Status Change

-When an Iterative task is created, it must have Iterative as its status and a non-empty `iter` entry, similar to a recurring task.
+When an Iterative task is created, it must have Iterative as its status, a non-empty `iter`, an `iter_type`, and at least one of `due`, `scheduled` or `wait`.
+Setting the status to Iterative without any of these is an error.
 When the status is set to Iterative (via `Task::new` or `Task::set_status`), the `iter` value is parsed to check that it describes a usable schedule.
 The parsed rule is not stored.
 Instead it is derived again from `iter` on each completion, so an edit to `iter` takes effect however it was made.
-The `series` attribute is also set, and is the task's own UUID if not already present.
-Every later instance in the series carries this same value.
 An `iter_count` attribute is set to 1 and each successor increments it.

-The first date is chosen as follows:

-- If the caller has already set `due`, `scheduled`, or `wait` on the task before the transition, the highest priority value is used as the first anchor date and is preserved exactly.
-- If none of those are set, the first `due` date is the first RRule occurrence on or after now.
-For example, with `iter = weekdays` on a Saturday, the first due date will be the following Monday.
-With `iter = weekly` on any day, the first due date will be that same day.

-If `iter_type` is not set, it defaults to `fixed`, which is the behavior TaskWarrior's older `recur:` already has.
+The highest-priority of those dates is the first occurrence and is preserved exactly.
+TaskChampion does not pick a first date on the caller's behalf, in the same way that TaskWarrior's `recur:` requires a `due` date.

 At this point, an iterative task acts the same as any other task.